The-101-project/Lock_In_Amplifier_Review/readme.md

 The focus initally was on Analogue LIA technology, based on older and newest Analog-Devices ICs, and if possible to discrete ICs implementations [like this](http://www.cappels.org/dproj/dlmom/dlmom.html).

  In year 2021/2022, my focus is changing to FPGA implementations

+ A  new consideration arised during the covid19 pandemic: FPGAs, Microcontrollers and a wide range off other ICs have reduced or no availability.
+Any new design has to take this issue to account.
+Since FPGA ICs are almost impossible to purchase, we focus on FPGA boards, which have better availabilty today (Feb 2022)
- * DE0-nano FPGA board with Altera, costing €90
+ * **DE0-nano** FPGA board with ALTERA, costing €90
-   * Need to design from scratch an ADC/DAC piggy-back board, and create VHDL/Verilog LIA
+   * Need to design/test from scratch an ADC/DAC piggy-back board
-   * ALTERA
+   * Need to design/test a LIA in FPGA HDL (VHDL/Verilog)
+   * Cost effective and small size
+   * *The effort to create a LIA instrument, is focused on precise Analog electronics design, ADC/DAC interfacing to FPGA and HDL design/coding*
- * Pitaya FPGA board with XILINX at €300, with integrated `[125MHz 14bit ADC] & [125MHz 14bit DAC]`
+ * **Red-Pitaya** FPGA board with XILINX at €300, with integrated `[125MHz 14bit ADC] & [125MHz 14bit DAC]`
+   * Designed to be used as a low cost and high performance measurening instrument (oscilloscope, analyzers, etc...)
    * Evaluate/Use open source LIA firmware
-   * Scientific community
+   * Scientific community and publications
    * Python control via a host
+   * A variaty of Python libraries
    * Instrument type interfaces PyVISA and more
-   * XILINX
+   * *The effort to create a LIA instrument, is focused to PC Software engineering*
  * ...